30 Indoor Activities for Rainy Days in Kyoto

 30. Kyoto Aquarium

-Kyoto Aquarium is a 15 minute walk from Kyoto station.
+Kyoto Aquarium is a 15 minute walk from Kyoto station and a popular rainy (and every day!) spot.
 It is a small aquarium but it has high quality facilities and you can take a close look at the aquatic lives.
 Don’t miss unique dolphins shows and feeding programs which are held a couple of times a day!

 Recommend Rainy Day Activity